Continuous Delivery Strategy

 - Broadcomproduct teams provide new enhancements on the CD releases to enable customers to deploy and take advantage of new capabilities immediately.
 The CD model avoids the major release deployment and adoption hurdle where large amounts of change are deployed at one time.

 - Broadcomproduct teams continue to test the new features and capabilities before making them generally available.
-In addition, customers will often be able to participate in the validation program to also test features and capabilities before general availability.
+In addition, customers can often participate in the validation program to also test features and capabilities before general availability.
 Customers wishing to participate can register here: validate.broadcom.com.

 - Enhancements are delivered as disabled where logical to do so on the CD release.
 There may be cases where shipping enhancements as disabled is not desirable or feasible, such as UI changes or performance improvements.